 Fine particles

 On 11 April 2018, the Federal Council approved amendments to the Ordinance on Air Pollution Control, in particular the setting of an ambient limit value for PM2.5.
-The annual mean concentration limit of 10 µg/m3 is in line with the recommendations of the World Health Organization and supplements the existing limits for PM10.
-Air pollution with these tiny dust particles has a major impact on human health and is a challenge for Swiss air pollution control policy.
+The annual mean concentration limit of 10 µg/m3 is in line with the recommendations of the World Health Organization WHO from 2005 and supplements the existing limits for PM10.
+In 2021, the WHO lowered its guideline values for several air pollutants, including particulate matter PM2.5, based on new scientific evidence.
+The Federal Commission for Air Hygiene recommends amending the Ordinance on Air Pollution Control to align the ambient air quality standards with the WHO's guideline values 2021.

 Particulate matter (PM10) is a complex mixture of the following: